(As told to Irewati Nag)

-We first kept the affair hidden
+We kept the affair hidden at first

 My father, who was upset over my divorce, had finally begun accepting my relationship with Chen.
-But he wanted me to go ahead and seal this relationship.
-It is a little difficult for a middle-class Indian father to accept the fact that his only son was in love with a woman of a different nationality who was a mother of two children from her earlier marriage.
-But he came around, only that he wanted me to be doubly sure that this would work.
+But he wanted me to go make things official.
+Even though it can be difficult for a middle-class Indian father to accept that his only son was in love with a woman of a different nationality who was a mother of two children from her earlier marriage, he came around.

 She says I demand too much

 I was only made to feel miserable for being suspicious.
-At one stage, we were soul mates.
-In the recent past, I have become someone she has to run away from because it is ‘stressful’ to be with me, because I ask too many questions and I demand too much time.
+At one point, we were soul mates.
+Now, I’m someone she has to run away from because being with me is ‘stressful’, as I ask too many questions and I demand too much of her time.

 I fell in love with her despite being married (I must confess that it was a loveless marriage).
 There was no need for me to divorce my wife.
-She was any way living separately.
-Divorce came into play just because I wanted to be legally eligible to marry Chen.
+She was lived separately, anyway.
+The divorce came into play just because I wanted to be able to marry Chen.
 For that, I paid a heavy price.